-- Mitigation water will be used for plant processes or managed on the tailing impoundment, consistent with current practice. - Dust control on roadways and tailings impoundment. - Enhanced evaporation and storage on the tailings impoundment, leach stockpiles and Sierrita Pit. - Enhanced evaporation methods such as sprinklers, mechanical evaporators and/or atomizers may be used to manage any excess water in the event of a curtailment up to 100%.
-Enhanced evaporation would occur on the west end of the tailings impoundment.
+- Mitigation water will be used for plant processes or managed on the tailing impoundment, consistent with current practice. - Dust control on roadways and tailings impoundment. - Enhanced evaporation and storage on the tailings impoundment, leach stockpiles, and/or Twin Buttes and Sierrita pits. - Enhanced evaporation methods such as sprinklers, mechanical evaporators and/or atomizers may be used to manage any excess water in the event of a curtailment up to 100%.
+Enhanced evaporation would occur on the west end of the tailings impoundment. - Storage in the Twin Buttes or Sierrita pits.
+Water storage in the pits would not exceed the steady state hydraulic sink elevations listed in Section 2.1.3.